-family we have to hold these family shin-digs at our church.
+we now have to hold these gatherings at our church.

-and bring the children their first gifts of Christmas.
+and bring the children their first gifts for Christmas.

-Elvin is a Clark tradition and has been around for years and years.
+Elvin is a Clark family tradition that has been around for many years.

-The fist Elvin was played by my father even before I was born.
+The first Elvin was played by my father, even before I was born.

-When my dad was a young missionary in Norway 50 years ago,
+My dad was a young missionary in Norway 50 years ago

-This year, my cousin Clark made a fine red-headed Elvin.
+But this year, Clark made a fine red-headed Elvin.

 Jane, Charlotte, Emma, Clark, Olivia, and Vance.